 - Testing the health and “age” of your blood to see how resilient you are and how you can alter your lifestyle for better aging and longer life expectancy.

-- Diet plans like Nutrisystem and Vitagene have started implementing DNA test results into their programs.
+- Diet plans like Vitagene have started implementing DNA test results into their programs.
 You’ll get a tailored diet consisting of which foods to avoid, exactly how your unique metabolism works with foods, and which exercises will promote the best healthy lifestyle for your body type.

 - Orig3n has a Child Development DNA kit that actually breaks down a child’s DNA sequence to analyze important areas of development including behavior, nutrition, enlightenment, and sleep.
 The results can help parents guide their children toward areas where they show the most aptitude, plan the optimal diet plan for their nutritional needs, and tailor home life to fit their dispositions.